w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 ### X-chain (Exchange)

 - Handles the transaction layer using a UTXO model (similar to Bitcoin).
-- Implements a DAG (Directed Acyclic Graph) structure for fast transaction processing.
+- Implements a DAG structure for fast transaction processing.
 - Does not support smart contract execution.

 ### C-chain (Contracts)